Is Corn or Olive Oil Better For Me?

-Recently companies have advertised that corn oil is healthier than olive oil.
-The advertisement claim 'four times as many cholesterol-lowering plant sterols as olive oil' but is there any truth to the claim?
+Recently companies have advertised that corn oil is healthier than olive oil, claiming "four times as many cholesterol-lowering plant sterols as olive oil."
+But is there any truth to the claim?

-If you're like most people – you like to think you can see past modern marketing, and get down to the real truth.
+If like most people, you like to think you can see past modern marketing and get down to the real truth.

 While we are probably all more gullible than we like to admit, we can always dig up the nutritional science in order to find out the truth when confronted by advertising claims that seem even the slightest bit dubious.